-Dental crowns are one of the most common restorative procedures performed in our Charlotte dental practice.
-Serving both cosmetic and restorative purposes, dental crowns can help patients stabilize their bite and enjoy long term dental health.
+The dental crowns procedure is one of the most common restorative procedures we perform in our Charlotte dental practice.
+Serving both cosmetic and restorative purposes, dental crowns can help patients repair their bite and enjoy long term dental health.

-Dr. Durning Moore places dental crowns and high-quality porcelain crowns for a variety of reasons:
+Dr. Durning Moore provides dental crowns and high-quality porcelain crowns for a variety of reasons:

-To change the color or appearance of a tooth
+- To change the color or look of a tooth

-A dental crown is customized to the color and shape you need to complement your smile and restore the integrity of a natural tooth.
-A relatively simple process, the placement of a crown is completed in our Charlotte dental office over the span of a couple of visits.
+Your dentist customizes a dental crown to make sure it matches the color and shape you need.
+Dr. Moore will improve your smile and restore the integrity of a natural tooth with a permanent crown.
+A relatively simple process, the placement of a crown is complete in our Charlotte dental office over the span of a couple of visits.

 Inlays and Onlays in Charlotte, NC